-RGC Coffee's goal is to make the RGC 3E® Sustainability scheme a reliable mechanism that applies rigorous procedures for the evaluation of sustainability risks.
-In turn, this will generate a positive impact on RGC's coffee supply chain, working hand-in-hand with its suppliers to achieve best practices in the supply chain.
+RGC Coffee's goal is to make the 3E Sustainability scheme a reliable mechanism that applies rigorous procedures for the evaluation of sustainability risks.
+In turn, this will generate a positive impact on its supply chain, working hand-in-hand with its suppliers to achieve best practices in the supply chain.

-The RGC 3E® sustainability scheme seeks to be the guide so that, by the year 2025, 40,000 coffee families will prosper producing coffee while caring for their communities and the planet.
-With this sustained growth, by 2050, the RGC 3E® Sustainable supply chain will reach 60,000 families.
+The 3E sustainability scheme seeks to be the guide so that, by the year 2025, 40,000 coffee families will prosper producing coffee while caring for their communities and the planet.
+With this sustained growth, by 2050, the 3E Sustainable supply chain will reach 60,000 families.